HelloYuqing/SparkifyDB/README.md

 ## Running the ETL pipeline

-0  Ensure the `data` folder and all proect files are downloaded and that all dependencies are met.
+0  Ensure the `data` folder and all project files are downloaded and that all dependencies are met.
+Replace the given connection strings in `create_tables.py`, `etl.ipynb` and `etl.py` with your own, pointing to a postgres database server you have set up.

 1  Run `create_tables.py` to initialise the database.